 Read more: How to Increase Swimming Stamina

-Interval training, also called high-intensity interval training, or HIIT, is a shorter duration workout that involves alternating periods of intense effort with periods of recovery.
+Interval training, also called high-intensity interval training, or HIIT, is a shorter duration workout that involves alternating periods of intense effort with periods of recovery, as explained by the American College of Sports Medicine.
 For example, on a treadmill after a warm up, you might alternate one minute of sprinting with one minute of jogging for 15 minutes.

-Because of the metabolic adaptations caused by high-intensity cardio, HIIT is more effective at burning stored fat in a shorter amount of time than steady-state cardio, according to a study published in International Journal of Obesity in 2008.
-According to another study published in Journal of Diabetes Research in 2017, HIIT is especially effective at burning belly fat.
+Because of the metabolic adaptations caused by high-intensity cardio, HIIT is more effective at burning stored fat in a shorter amount of time than steady-state cardio.
+According to another study published in Journal of Diabetes Research in January 2017, HIIT is especially effective at burning belly fat.

-Do compound exercises: Compound exercises activate more than one muscle group at a time, as opposed to isolation exercise which use a single muscle group.
+- Do compound exercises: Compound exercises activate more than one muscle group at a time, as opposed to isolation exercise which use a single muscle group, as explained by ExRx.net.
 Compound exercises are harder to perform, burn more calories while you're doing them and have greater effects on endurance.

-Routine is the enemy of progress.
-Consistency is more important.
-Each week, plan to do some type of workout five days a week.
-It sounds like a lot but you can be efficient by combining your strength training and cardio into one HIIT workout.
+Each week, plan to do some type of workout five days a week — but change up your routine once in a while so you don't get bored.
+It sounds like a lot but you can be efficient by combining strength and endurance training.

 Do this type of workout two or three days a week.
 Change up the exercises each workout or each week.
 On the other other days to a longer moderate-paced cardio session.